obsidianlad/GoldTouch/README.md

 ## Building

-To build from source you will need a CB1060 Jar.
+To build from source you will need a CB1060 Jar and Java 8.

 Then, simply